askulkarni2/cf-resource-provider-letsencrypt/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TPSCode.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Domain.

 ### Fn::GetAtt